Gord the Rogue: Series overview

 The series of novels follows the progress of the orphan beggar Gord, from his lowly youth to his ascension as an avatar of Balance.
 Gord begins his career with less than heroic motives, but early mentors Gellor the bard and druid Curley Greenleaf continually steer him toward honorable ends.
 Eventually Gord is revealed to have a kinship with an enigmatic deity named the Catlord.

 The series, originally designed to provide some social and descriptive details about Gygax's Greyhawk campaign world that he had not been able to fit into the limited space of either the 1980 folio edition or the 1983 boxed set, were written in a pulp swords and sorcery style reminiscent of Fritz Leiber's Fafhrd and the Gray Mouser short stories.
-Gygax, who believed D&D would always only appeal to a male demographic, wrote the novels for that readership.
+Gygax, who understood D&D appealed more to a male demographic, wrote the novels for that readership.